Anknoit/Go-Portfolio/README.md

 3. How do you secure connected clients?
 4. Explain goroutines and channels
 5. Difference between websocket and HTTP, advantages and disadv of websocket.
-6. Can we send any data type into channels or is it strict for a the given data type while pushing?
+6. Can we send any data type into channels or is it strict for a the given data type while pushing? - NO Channels are typed
+    - make(chan int) - can only receive integer types